[ PILLAR 4 / SEO, AEO, AND GEO: WHAT THEY MEAN AND WHICH YOU NEED ]

 What is AEO (Answer Engine Optimization)?

-AEO, Answer Engine Optimization, is the practice of structuring your content so answer engines can extract it and present it as the answer itself.
-Answer engines include Google's AI Overviews, ChatGPT, Perplexity, and voice assistants: systems that respond to a question with a synthesized answer instead of a list of links to evaluate.
+AEO (Answer Engine Optimization) is the practice of structuring your content so answer engines can pull it out and present it as the answer itself.
+Answer engines are the systems that respond to a question with a finished answer instead of a list of links: Google's AI Overviews, ChatGPT, Perplexity, and voice assistants.

 The difference from traditional SEO is the prize.
-SEO competes for a ranking position, a spot on a list the searcher still has to work through.
+SEO competes for a ranking spot on a list the searcher still has to work through.
 AEO competes to be the content the engine lifts, quotes, and credits when it answers directly.
-As more searches end inside the answer, that extraction increasingly decides who gets seen at all.
+As more searches end inside the answer, being extractable increasingly decides who gets seen at all.

 inShort